A manufactured home purchase can be stressful. There are so many decisions and choices to make!

 Avoiding issues during a manufactured home purchase can be tricky.
 There’s a lot of details you need to know about.
 How do you get the best price, the best home and the best experience possible and walk away with a smile?
 Knowledge is the key!
 Doing your due diligence and researching as much as possible will reduce headaches and expensive setbacks and make the process a more rewarding one in the end.

-You have to depend on your research and do your homework to find them though and that’s what this article is all about: giving you a little more information about some issues that people face during a manufactured home purchase.
+You have to research and do your homework to find them though and that’s what this article is all about: giving you a little more information about some issues that people face during a manufactured home purchase.

-Know the High-Pressure Sales Tactics
+1. Know the High-Pressure Sales Tactics

 This is probably one of the biggest issues facing anyone that is looking to buy a new manufactured home.
 There’s a mistrust of salesman and there’s a reason for that mistrust; we’ve all heard the stories of the lies, the misrepresentations and the bogus promises that have been made to get a sale finalized and get your signature on the contract as soon as possible.
-You have to buy the home that suits you, not what the salesman wants to sale you.
+You have to buy the home that suits you, not what the salesman wants to sell you.

 Finally, if you have a nagging feeling like something isn’t right but you can’t quite put your finger on what it is, leave.
 It’s really that simple.
 A true professional will want to help you and they will understand that by helping the buyer they will be helping themselves.

-Know the Dealers Profit Margin and Your Budget
+3. Know the Dealers Profit Margin and Your Budget

 Dealers make a profit margin of between 18 to 26% over wholesale price, not including installation costs.
 You shouldn’t spend more than 28% of your gross monthly income on housing.
 You must factor in taxes, maintenance, and insurance.